scala/docs.scala-lang/_tour/basics.md

 ## Traits

-Traits are types containing certain fields and methods.
-Multiple traits can be combined.
+Traits are abstract data types containing certain fields and methods.
+In Scala inheritance, a class can only extend one other class, but it can extend multiple traits.

-You can define traits with `trait` keyword.
+You can define traits with the `trait` keyword:

 ```tut
 trait Greeter {